atomisthq/docs/docs/reference-docs/rug-conventions.md

 * `version` : [Semantic version](http://semver.org/) of this Rug Archive

 * `requires` : Specify the exact, or bounded, version of the Rug language that your Rug Archive has been tested against.

+If alternatively you are using the Rug TypeScript approach, then the corresponding `package.json` in the `.atomist` directory should name the Rug Archive according to the following rules:

+* `name` : Contains the org and name of the archive in the form "@<org>/<rug-archive-name>"

+* `version` : [Semantic version](http://semver.org/) of this Rug Archive

+* `dependencies` : At a minimum specifies the version of the Rug language that your Rug Archive has been tested against in the form "{ "@atomist/rug": "<rug-version>" }"

 #### Rug Archive Naming